CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 Enables the secondary action that allows you to heal a wounded stalker on the ground.

 Unlike the vanilla function, this will allow you to use any kind of medkit or stimpack you have--but it will always try to use the cheapest one, and (if [show_multi_uses](#show-quantity-for-multi-use-items) is enabled) it will show you on the prompt which one it will use, as well as how many uses you have remaining.

+## Default IED placement mode
+* Config setting: `sec_mode_setupthebomb`
+* Default: `0`

+Sets the default placement mode for IEDs deployed using a secondary action, or disables that action to make it unavailable.
+Valid settings:
+* `0`  : as a proximity mine
+* `1`  : with a definable timer
+* `2`  : with a remote detonator
+* `-1` : disabled, action unavailable
+> [!NOTE]
+> The remote detonator option requires the _Remote Controlled Explosives_ addon.</
+> [!TIP]
+> When targeting an undeployed IED pickup item, you can use the **Fire Mode** keybinds to cycle placement mode, and the mouse wheel to set the duration of the timer (if applicable).
 ## Enable animation for healing action
 * Config setting: `sec_enable_heal_anim`
 * Default: `true`

 Enables an animation when healing wounded stalkers using the secondary action.

-The default animation just briefly causes the actor to crouch and look at the stalker while the usage sound plays.
-If you have the [Animated NPC Healing](https://www.moddb.com/mods/stalker-anomaly/addons/animated-npc-healing10) addon installed, its animation is MUCH better and DotMarks will use that instead.
+If you have the [Animated NPC Healing](https://www.moddb.com/mods/stalker-anomaly/addons/animated-npc-healing10) addon installed, its animation is MUCH better and DotMarks will use that.

+Unlike the vanilla function, this will allow you to use any kind of medkit or stimpack you have--but it will always try to use the cheapest one, and (if [show_multi_uses](#show-quantity-for-multi-use-items) is enabled) it will show you on the prompt which one it will use, as well as how many uses you have remaining.
 # MCM Menu: Icon Settings
 The default "dot marker" is a small white dot with a thin black outline.
 When a marker has **focus**--that is, its Primary Interaction prompt is shown--the icon changes to an alternate *focus icon*.
 By default, this is a smaller white dot with a ring around it.